kubernauts/kploy.net/README.md

 ## To do

+- package as Dockerfile
 - create GCP service account
-- package as Dockerfile
 - create Autobuild on DockerHub
 - deploy as app via kploy
 - set up Cloud DNS for kploy.net domain
+- add API doc, here